 - Titanic Belfast is open all year round excluding 24 to 26 December.

-*Last admission is 1 hour 45 minutes before closing time.
+*Last admissions are 1 hour 45 minutes before each closing time.

 Titanic Belfast Address:

 - 1 Olympic Way, Queens Road, Titanic Quarter, Belfast BT3 9EP.

 These can be picked up at the Visitor Services desk for £3.
 Languages include: English, French, German, Spanish, Italian, Chinese and Polish.
 There's also guides for the visually impaired and deaf (BSL).

 This award-winning visitor attraction recounts the story of the history's most famous ship and the tragedy that befell it on April 14th 1912.
 While virtually everyone knows the story of the sinking there's a distinct lack of popular knowledge when it comes to the ship's conception, construction, and the people who played a role in each stage of her life.